mplatnic/Hebbian-Neuronal-Network/Simulation tools/readme.md

 To create and train Perceptron neural network using Neuroph Studio do the following:
 1. Create Neuroph Project.
-2. Create Perceptron network. (from main menu choose File > New > Neural Network > Perceptron)
+2. Create Perceptron network. (from Project menu Right click on Neural Network then "new" the "Other" ) </br>
+then Neural Network then next </br>
+then Multi Layer Perceptron

 3. Create training set (from main menu choose File > New > Data Set)
 4. Train network
 5. Test trained network